justjam2013/homebridge-virtual-accessories/README.md

 ```

 > [!NOTE]
-> Due to limitations in the current version of one of Homebridge UI's dependencies, the Homebridge UI may save additional fields to the JSON config that may not be relevant to the particular accessory.
+> Due to limitations in the current version of one of Homebridge UI's dependencies, the Homebridge UI may save additional fields to the JSON config that may not be relevant to a particular accessory.
 The JSON config for each individual accessory is validated on startup and extranous fields are ignored.
 In a future release, the startup validation may perform a config cleanup.
 However. this does not affect the behavior of the accessories, nor does it hurt to manually remove those fields from the JSON config.

 ## Creative Uses

-I started this plugin as a Homebridge 2.0 ready plugin to replace [homebridge-dummy](https://github.com/nfarina/homebridge-dummy), which formed the backbone of my HomeKit automations, along with six other plugins.
+I started this plugin as a Homebridge 2.0 ready plugin to replace [homebridge-dummy](https://github.com/nfarina/homebridge-dummy), which, along with six other plugins, formed the backbone of my HomeKit automations.
 Then I got some really odd requests, like a window covering.
 Okay ... what the heck are you going to do with a virtual window covering??
 Well, the user who requested it wanted to use "Siri open/close .." to control their trash bin, as opposed to "Siri on/off .." as would be required with switches.
-Yup, "I use [your plugin] for my trash" is what every plugin developer wants to hear! 🤣 <br/>
+Yup, "I use [your plugin] for my trash" is what every plugin developer loves to hear! 🤣 <br/>

 So here are creative ways people have used this plugin.
 Maybe they might inspire others.